 Jace is looking extremely smug.
-It’s the first time he’s shared his music with a real musician.
+It is the first time he shared his music with a real musician.
 He needs to celebrate too.
 I tell Jace he’s welcome to share Jake’s bed with me.
 He suggests we get Jake stoned, as well.
 I feel we should go one step at a time.
 He’s been hanging around Tommy too much.
-How do I find these wild lovers?
+How do I keep up with these wild lovers?

 We go to the Canterbury so I can change for our celebration.
 Jake smiles at my modest one room apartment.
 He says the Murphy bed brings back old memories.
 He makes no move to get me into old Murphy.
 C’est la vie.